material-extensions/vscode-material-icon-theme/README.md

 ### File associations

-`*.[extension]` associations set the file extension mapping.
-E.g. every file that ends with `.ts` will have a custom icon.
-If there's no `*` before the association it will configured as filename.
+With the `*.[extension]` pattern you can define custom file icon associations.
+For example you could define an icon for `*.sample` and every file that ends with `.sample` will have the defined icon.
+If there's no leading `*` it will be automatically configured as filename and not as file extension.

 ```json
 "material-icon-theme.files.associations": {